 History, at Cheadle Heath Primary School, forms an integral part of the creative curriculum.
 We believe the study of history inspires children’s curiosity, encourages them to ask critical questions and enables them to have a better understanding of the society in which they live and that of the wider world.
 They will work as historians within their overriding topic where they will critically analyse different sources of information and ask questions whilst drawing on previous knowledge.
 We believe that studying history also helps children gain a sense of their own identity within a social, political, cultural and economic background.
 We have detailed below an overview of what your child will expected to learn within each key stage.

 In Key Stage 2 children will continue to appreciate history in a chronological context.
 They will develop a secure understanding of British, local and world history.
-In upper key stage 2 they will study a range of time periods such as the Anglo Saxons, Vikings and World War II , whilst in lower key stage 2 they will study The Stone Age, The Ancient Greek s and the Roman Civilisation.
+In upper key stage 2 they will study a range of time periods such as the Anglo Saxons, Vikings and World War II , whilst in lower key stage 2 they will study The Stone Age, The Ancient Greeks, the Ancient Egyptians (as well as an overview of all the ancient civilisations) and the Roman Civilisation.
 Children will consider connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They will also learn to understand how our knowledge of the past is constructed from a range of different sources and spend time looking at, and dealing with, different sources.